reubenharry/website/content/maths/Circuits.md

 Analysis of circuits take place a level of abstraction above Maxwell's equations, which provide the fundamental physics of electromagnetism.
 We assume (this is called the lumped circuit discipline) that circuits are composed of series and parallel combinations of "circuit elements", like resistors, capacitors, inductors, diodes, etc. Outside these elements, we assume that there's no changing magnetic flux, which allows E to be conservative, i.e. path independent.
 That means that voltage is well-defined between any two given points.

+Capacitors, inductors and resistors express current $i$ as a linear function of $v$ (linear on the space of *functions*), and so circuits composed of them are relatively simple to analyze.

+We can think of a circuit as a system which takes an input voltage/current (say the voltage of the source), and returns an output voltage/current (say the voltage of the final circuit element).
+If the circuit elements are capacitors, inductors and resistors, then the system is LTI (linear, time invariant).

+### DC and AC

+### Power

 Power: $p(t) = v(t)i(t)$